-- 10. All deliveries of replacement water shall be measured in a manner acceptable to the Division Engineer.
-The Subdistrict shall install and maintain measuring devices as required by the Division Engineer for operation of this approved ARP. - 11.
+- 11. Regarding the Subdistrict's request to aggregate depletions with other subdistricts, the Subdistrict may make requests for these types of changes formally to the Division Engineer, providing details of the request and documentation supporting the need to make a change to the approved ARP depletion schedule.
+The Division Engineer will consider such a request when it is made, under the protocol of DWR and in light of the conditions on the particular stream at the time and, if deemed appropriate, approve the request.
+The Subdistrict will not adopt any change until after approval by the Division Engineer. - 12.
+All deliveries of replacement water shall be measured in a manner acceptable to the Division Engineer.
+The Subdistrict shall install and maintain measuring devices as required by the Division Engineer for operation of this approved ARP. - 13.
 The Subdistrict must submit an Annual Review pursuant to Term and Condition #17 of the May 2010 Decree.
-The Annual Review will include information pertinent to the operation of the ARP in regard to the NPS contract wells. - 12.
-The Subdistrict must replace or remedy all Injurious Stream Depletions caused by nonaugmented pumping associated with Subdistrict Wells. - 13.
-The Subdistrict must comply with the May 2010 Decree approving its Amended PWM, the April 2013 Decree, the Second Amended PWM, the approval conditions of the Second Amended PWM, and this ARP.
+The Annual Review will include information pertinent to the operation of the ARP in regard to the NPS contract wells. - 14.
+The Subdistrict must replace or remedy all Injurious Stream Depletions caused by non-augmented pumping associated with Subdistrict Wells. - 15.
+The Subdistrict must comply with the May 2010 Decree approving its Amended PWM, the April 2013 Decree, the Second Amended PWM, the approval conditions of the Second Amended PWM, and this ARP. - 16.
+The Subdistrict must continue to work toward sustainability of the unconfined aquifer in accordance with the PWM.